peterstansfeld/palavo/README.md

            DVI_CK+  GP14 19                22 GP17  DVI_D1+
            DVI_CK-  GP15 20                21 GP16  DVI_D1-
 ```

-\* Optional
+\* USB can be used instead of UART serial comms - add 32 to PALAVO_CONFIG
+\** To enable IR add 8 to PALAVO_CONFIG

-This can then sit on top of, or underneath, the Pico 2 (Configuration 0) with *only* the connections we need, namely all the VGA_In pins (which connect to the VGA_Out pins), VSYS, and the GNDs.
+This Pico 2 can then sit on top of, or underneath, the Pico [2] (Configuration 0) with *only* the connections we need, namely all the VGA_In pins (which connect to the VGA_Out pins), and the GNDs.
+N.B.
+If this Pico 2 (Configuration 26) is not being powered via its USB port, it can be powered by connecting its VSYS pin to the VSYS pin of the Pico [2] (Configuration 0).
+N.B.
+Do NOT power both Picos with USB (or another source) if their VSYS pins are connected together.

 ### Firmware